exercism/website-copy/pages/terms.md

 ## Overview

-Our general approach should be fairly straightforward
+Our general approach should be fairly straightforward:

 1. Our services are provided free of charge on an "as is" basis.
 We do our best to keep our platform operational, but we cannot offer any guarantees of this.